 However, rather than incorporating new technology into daily teaching processes, education has the biggest effect on the educated at the level of private use of new technologies.
 Many educated individuals, regardless of their educational level, have basic computer literacy but do not utilise it in their teaching because they are concerned that the fast obsolescence of hardware and software would make their work more difficult and endless, according to Larose and colleagues.
 They went on to add that some writers explain this trend by citing low levels of computer literacy among students instructors throughout their pre-service education.
-On the other hand, Newhouse (2002b) has shown that ICT usage has significant impacts on students, learning environments, instructors and pedagogy, school ICT capability, and school and system organisation, policy, and practise.
+On the other hand, Newhouse (2002b) has shown that ICT usage has significant impacts on students, learning environments, instructors and pedagogy, b) ICT: A TOOL FOR SUSTAINABLE EDUCATION school ICT capability, and school and system organisation, policy, and practise.